 “For us, education was power.”
 With our experience, wisdom & knowledge we gained from an early age being forced to carve out our own path to escape the poverty-stricken background,

 ” There is no equality without empowerment.
 There is no empowerment without knowledge.
 Our job is to foster the opportunities so that every woman, child, and adolescent can own— and demand— their rights.”

 As the founders of Alabaster training Centre, a research and training facility in rural area in Phoenix.
-We passionate about creating opportunities for people to participate in the development of their own communities, to create positive change in their lives and to impact their communities in ways that would change their communities for future generations.
+We are passionate about creating opportunities for people to participate in the development of their own communities, to create positive changes in their lives and to impact their communities in ways that would change their communities for future generations.

 We have learned to listen and to our gut instincts, to be perceptive and to be receptive.
 To be constantly evolving and to never stop learning, to live in ambiguity because how else can leaders today look around the corner and warn others of what’s coming?
 Only when you follow your gut instincts and continually renew your mind can your possibilities become realities.